SM 18x100 [2xM5] / N42 - magnetic roller

 The magnet coating is made of nickel, so be cautious if you have an allergy.

-Neodymium magnetic are extremely fragile, and by joining them in an uncontrolled manner, they will break.
+Neodymium magnetic are highly delicate, and by joining them in an uncontrolled manner, they will crumble.
 Neodymium magnets are made of metal and coated with a shiny nickel surface, but they are not as hard as steel.
-At the moment of connection between the magnets, sharp metal fragments can be dispersed in different directions.
+At the moment of connection between the magnets, small metal fragments can be dispersed in different directions.

 Dust and powder from neodymium magnets are flammable.